-I am an Instructor at the Department of Psychology, National University of Singapore (NUS).
+I am currently an Instructor at the Department of Psychology, National University of Singapore (NUS).
 I earned the Ph.D. degree in Psychology from the NUS in 2020, after having attained a MA (with Distinction) in Music Psychology in Education from the University of Sheffield, as well as a B.Soc.Sci.
 (Hons.) degree in Psychology from the NUS.

 Concurrently, I hold a Licentiate Diploma (LTCL) with Distinction in Piano Performance from Trinity College London, a Licentiate Diploma (LLCM) with Distinction (Approved, Upper Level) in Piano Duet Performance from the London College of Music, and a Diploma of The Associated Board of the Royal Schools of Music (DipABRSM) in Violin Music Performance.